Tharunkumarparameswaran/Cotton_disease_dection/README.md

 # Cotton_disease_dection
 # Overview
 Cotton disease detection is a project that uses machine learning to identify and classify cotton diseases.
 The project uses a dataset of images of healthy and diseased cotton leaves to train a Machine learning model.
 The model is then able to identify diseases in new images with high accuracy.
 This project has the potential to help farmers save money and time by preventing crop losses due to disease.
+# Usage
+Run the application:
+python app.py
+Access the application through a web browser at http://localhost:5000.
+Upload an image of a cotton plant and click on the "Detect" button to initiate the classification process.
+View the classification results displayed on the screen.